 In a relatively short period, the Department of Asian Studies and Languages at Flinders earned a strong reputation for research and teaching in Indonesian studies.
 Anton became Head of Department in 2002, then Director of the Flinders Asia Centre from 2004 to 2009.
 He taught undergraduate classes on environment and development in Asia, Indonesian culture and society, religion and social change, musical cultures and identities, and the Indonesian language.
-He taught in the off-shore MA International Relations programs in China and Indonesia, and has a long history of PhD supervision, including many international students, some of those holding AusAID and other awards.
+He taught in the off-shore MA International Relations programs in China, and has a long history of PhD supervision, including many international students, some of those holding AusAID and other awards.

 Since 1999 Anton took part in three shared ARC Discovery Grants which examined land tenure, livelihood and the law, community, environment and local governance, and social capital and natural resources management in Indonesia.
 He has published widely on a range of social and political issues at the local level.